illepic/my-site/notes/my-awesome-mac-setup/index.md

 * [Pixa](http://www.pixa-app.com/) - Stock Images & Vector organization.
 This app is so sweet I almost want to write a blog post about just it.
 Can scan an external folder, uses OpenMeta (native) tags, can search by color… it's just sweet.
 * [Skitch](http://evernote.com/skitch/) - Screenshots with arrows and text just explains things *so* much better.
 They've also fixed a lot of things that people didn't like about the 2.0 update.
 * [Patterns](http://krillapps.com/patterns/) - **Finally** allowed me to understand Regular Expressions.
 * [TextExpander](http://smilesoftware.com/TextExpander/index.html) - Code Snippet & frequently used text management.
-I used to use and love [CodeBox], but it seems to of dropped off in active development and I'm seeing more features I like with TextExpander.
+I used to use and love [CodeBox](http://www.shpakovski.com/codebox/), but it seems to of dropped off in active development and I'm seeing more features I like with TextExpander.

 ### Photo Management ###